On Zermelo's planar navigation problem for convex bodies, and implications for non-convex optimal routing: The case of an affine current

-Figure~\ref{fig:PenUltima} shows the optimal trajectory (in black) and the suboptimal one (in green) corresponding to the constant control \eqref{eq:constcontrl_ci}.
+Figure~\ref{fig:PenUltima} shows the optimal trajectory (in green) and the suboptimal one (in red) corresponding to the constant control \eqref{eq:constcontrl_ci}, while the dashed red line is the segment joining $A$ and $B$.
 In the same picture are also displayed (in blue) the vectors $s$ (current) and $u$ in different points of the trajectories.